 - Second-Time DWI/DUI Offense: Comes with a 1-year revocation, or 5-year license denial if the previous offense was within 5 years.

-- Refusal to Submit to a Chemical Test: This results in a 1-year licence revocation under Missouri’s implied consent law, and means you are ineligible for a hardship license for 90 days.
+- Refusal to Submit to a Chemical Test: Triggers a 1-year revocation under Missouri’s implied consent law and makes you ineligible for a hardship license for 90 days.

-The Combs Waterkotte DWI administrative hearing team has over 40 years of experience and has successfully handled more than 10,000 cases just like yours in the Belton, MO area and across Missouri.
+The Combs Waterkotte DWI administrative hearing team has over 40 years of experience and has successfully handled more than 10,000 cases just like yours in Belton, MO and across Missouri.
 Contact a skilled DWI administrative hearing lawyer in Belton, MO now to discuss the specifics of your case and get expert legal advice and guidance on next steps.

-- Attending a Substance Awareness Traffic Offender Program (SATOP) or other treatment programs
+- Attending Substance Awareness Traffic Offender Program (SATOP) or other alcohol- or drug-treatment programs

-- Seeking medical care
+- Seeking medical treatment

-- Attending school or higher education programs
+- Attending school or other institution of higher education

-- Any other circumstance the court determines would cause undue hardship
+- Any other circumstance the court finds would create an undue hardship

 Cass County Resources